Château Gazin Rocquencourt rouge 2012 (Magnum)

 About the wine:

-A beautiful deep color with purple highlights.
+A beautiful deep color with purplish highlights.
 A crisp, very expressive nose evoking cherry flesh.
-On the palate, it opens with a full-bodied, supple, and fragrant attack; the fruit quickly gives way to silky tannins and pleasant spicy notes.
-A truly fine wine.
+On the palate, the wine opens with a full-bodied, supple, and fragrant attack; the fruit quickly gives way to silky tannins and pleasant spicy notes.
+A truly wonderful wine.

 Discover more wines from the estate